kilofox/kohana/modules/orm/guide/orm/validation.md

 ## External Validation

 Certain forms contain information that should not be validated by the model, but by the controller.
 Information such as a [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) token, password verification, or a [CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) should never be validated by a model.
-However, validating information in multiple places and combining the errors to provide the user with a good experience is often quite tedius.
+However, validating information in multiple places and combining the errors to provide the user with a good experience is often quite tedious.
 For this reason, the [ORM_Validation_Exception] is built to handle multiple Validation objects and namespaces the array of errors automatically for you. `ORM::save()`, `ORM::update()`, and `ORM::create()` all take an optional first parameter which is a [Validation] object to validate along with the model.

     public function action_create()
     {